-integrated project / development application/s may be lodged addressing the same relevant design issues as the code.
+3. Alternative to preparing a Built Form code, integrated project / development application/s may be lodged addressing the same relevant design issues as the code.
 Where an integrated project/development application is lodged for part of the site, the established principles are to be carried through the balance of the site in future intended applications.
-A change in form / style is permitted for the Village Piazza however overall theming across the site must be tied together through the design of external spaces and landscaping.
+Overall theming across the site must be tied together through the design of external spaces and landscaping.